-Since we generally acquire and dispose of our investments in privately negotiated transactions, we infrequently use brokers in the normal course of our business.
+We did not pay any brokerage commissions during the years ended December 31, 2011, 2010 or 2009 in connection with the acquisition and/or disposal of our investments.
+We generally acquire and dispose of our investments in privately negotiated transactions; therefore, we infrequently use brokers in the normal course of our business.
 Our management team is primarily responsible for the execution of any publicly traded securities portion of our portfolio transactions and the allocation of brokerage commissions.
 We do not expect to execute transactions through any particular broker or dealer, but will seek to obtain the best net results for us, taking into account such factors as price (including the applicable brokerage commission or dealer spread), size of order, difficulty of execution, and operational facilities of the firm and the firm's risk and skill in positioning blocks of securities.
 While we will generally seek reasonably competitive trade execution costs, we will not necessarily pay the lowest spread or commission available.
 Subject to applicable legal requirements, we may select a broker based partly upon brokerage or research services provided to us.
 In return for such services, we may pay a higher commission than other brokers would charge if we determine in good faith that such commission is reasonable in relation to the services provided.
-We did not pay any brokerage commissions during the years ended December 31, 2009, 2008 or 2007 in connection with the acquisition and/or disposal of our investments.